theRealPadster/my-configs/README.md

   * Only show Node version in prompt
 * Set `$VISUAL` to `gedit`
 * Set `$EDITOR` to `vim`
+* Automatically switch `node` version when find `.nvmrc` and revert to default version when none
 * Add aliases:
   * `update`: `yay -Syu`
   * `online`: `ping 8.8.8.8`